caesarus-droid/caesarus-droid/README.md

 <img src="./A_futuristic,_vibrant_image_of_a_tech-savvy_Gen_Z_.png" alt="caesarus_droid" width="400" height="400">

 ## About Me
 Yo!
-I'm a tech-savvy Kenyan Gen Z, super hyped about using technology to shake things up in the best way possible. 🌍 I'm all about transparency, accountability, and giving power back to the people.
+I'm tech-savvy, and super hyped about using technology to shake things up in the best way possible. 🌍 I'm all about transparency, accountability, and giving power back to the people.
 Whether it's exposing shady leaders or helping communities thrive, I'm here for it!

 ## Interests
 - **Empowering the People**: Data + Tech = Transparency.
 Let’s keep leaders in check! 🧐